Ahacad/learning/README.md

   - great Article: very insightful articles
   - Article: workds written on websites, often focused on solving some particular problem

-Articles and videos in China (where I live in for now) are often not so persistent, it is recommended that you download useful information before they are wiped out.
+**Being an Internet citivzen**: articles and videos in China (where I live in for now) are often not so persistent, it is recommended that you download useful information before they are wiped out.

 We HOPE that what we are writing today will still be there after some decades or even centuries, so host your own articles and treat them well. **Don't be a tenant on the Internet.**

-**I am continuously refactoring this repo's structure, and feel free to start issue for better arranging scheme.**

 ## Table of Contents

 <!-- vim-markdown-toc GFM -->